xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	b) Try higher degree of polynomial regression
 	c) Do feature selection

-26. Assign to the correct group: (exploration phase / data collection / the quest / data modelling / model deployment)
+26. Assign to the correct group: (exploration phase / data collection / the quest / data modelling / model deployment).
+Which are Exploration phase?
 	a) finds optimal solution in an area
 	b) investigate various promising areas in a search space